Harold Murphy (politician): Early life and career

 Born in Birmingham, Alabama, Murphy served in the United States Army reserves.
 He received his bachelor's degree in education from Northeastern Illinois University and then worked in the office of the Illinois Secretary of State.
-He served on the Markham, Illinois City Council, the school board, and the Markham Park District.
-He was a Democrat.
-From 1993 to 2002, Murphy served in the Illinois House of Representatives.
+He served on the Markham, Illinois City Council, school board, and the Markham Park District.
+He worked as a supervising manager of the Charles Chew Facility of the secretary of state's office for seven years.
+At the time of his election to the House, he was the proprietor of a small fishing and weekend resort in Indiana.